How NineTwoThree Evaluates New Digital Ventures

-As a digital ventures firm, the NineTwoThree team is experienced in evaluating and launching our own ventures.
+The NineTwoThree team is experienced in launching our own ventures.
 How do we determine which digital ventures are worth developing?
-Here are a few steps we take to evaluate whether a digital venture is a valuable opportunity worth developing.

 Digital ventures, the journey of bringing an idea into reality as a digital product or service, is inherently risky.
 Not every digital venture will succeed.
 More importantly, not every idea is worthy of development.